A Survey of Low-bit Large Language Models: Basics, Systems, and Algorithms: Basics of Low-bit LLMs

 \textbf{Binarized Numbers}.
 Binarization is the most aggressive quantization technique, which directly abstracts the sign of value~\citep{birealnet, bibert, bi-vit}.
 It will lose most information, but bring significant acceleration and parameter compression in inference.
 The hardware takes $0,1$ for each bit originally, but developers define different logic rules and accumulation algorithms to achieve various binarized computations.
 Therefore, floating-point numbers can be binarized to $\{-1, 1\}$ or $\{0, 1\}$, depending on what value we expect the single bit to represent in our algorithms.
+Some studies further extended binarization to ternary quantization.
+Before the emergence of LLMs, works such as \citet{bai-etal-2021-binarybert,zhang-etal-2020-ternarybert,bit,liu-etal-2023-binary} explored binary or ternary quantization formats.

 Table~\ref{tab:sec1:qmaxqmin} shows the representation ranges of various standard formats.
 It shows that even with the same bit-width, different numerical representation formats can have significantly different value ranges.
 The floating-point numbers with larger $E$ have larger representation ranges but sparser points.
 Therefore, there is a tradeoff between finer data intervals or larger data ranges when determining data formats for a specific model and task.